 - Wild Turkey Rye

-The majority of really good rye that will impress anyone will cost over $30.
-These are some of the best whiskies on the market and many are still affordable enough to be mixed into drinks.
+The majority of really good rye will cost over $30 a bottle.
+These are some of the best whiskeys on the market, and many are still affordable enough for cocktails.

 - Abraham Bowman Rye